section-engineering-education/engineering-education/content/articles/building-simple-maps-using-leaflet-js/index.md

 ### Setting up the environment
 First, we will need to set up the environment.
 It means loading the leaflet JavaScript and CSS files into our project.
 We can do this in three ways:
-- using Leaflet's unique CDN (Content delivery network).
+- using Leaflet unique CDN (Content delivery network).
 - Using JavaScript package manager.
 - And last, the conventional method of downloading both the Leaflet JavaScript and CSS file to your local storage.